kastner/droppy/README.md

 Setup
 -----

+1. Clone this repo locally: `git clone https://github.com/kastner/droppy.git`
-1. Make a new dropbox user
+1. Make a new dropbox user (Optional, but a whole lot safer)
 1. Start an app in dropbox
   1. Create a new app here: [dropbox.com/developers/apply](https://www.dropbox.com/developers/apply)
   1. Click "Create an App"